Tentative Course Schedule

 Earth harbors a climate that is unique in the solar system, with its ability to sustain liquid water and support life.
 The geologic record bears witness to spectacular climate changes in the past, the most recent of which heralded the emergence of a complex, globally interconnected human society.
 Today humans are influencing the climate system in potentially unprecedented ways.
 The purpose of this course is to understand and evaluate the scientific basis of Earth’s climate and past, present, and future change within the climate system, and to provide scientific context for a warming world.

-Satisfies the General Education Quantitative Literacy and Application of Scientific Knowledge Requirements
+General Education Requirements: Quantitative Literacy and Application of Scientific Knowledge

 Credits: 3